Additional Program Requirements

 3. Comprehensive Review of the Literature

 - Upon successful completion of 1 and 2, student prepares a comprehensive literature review in an area pertaining to the student’s eventual dissertation research.
-Supervised and approved by a 3-member MISE faculty committee.
+Supervised and approved by a three-member MISE faculty committee.

 - Present Comprehensive Review of the Literature at a MISE symposium.

-- Reviewed and approved by MISE faculty before or after presentation (can be resubmitted on time with revisions if needed).
+- Reviewed and approved by MISE faculty before or after presentation (can be resubmitted one time with revisions if needed).

 4. Dissertation Proposal

 - Upon successful completion of 3, the student’s dissertation committee is officially formed.

 - Student develops dissertation research proposal, which must be approved by the student’s dissertation committee;

 - Student presents dissertation research proposal at a MISE symposium.
 MISE faculty to provide comments and suggest revisions;

 - Proposal must be approved by the student’s dissertation committee (can be re-submitted one time with revisions).